Heather L. Burton, MD

 Dr. Mingioni received a Bachelor's degree in Biochemistry from Temple University and earned her medical degree from the New York University School of Medicine.
 She completed residency training and served as a chief medical resident at the Einstein Medical Center in Philadelphia, Pennsylvania.

-As of September 2019, Dr. Mingioni reported the following external relationships.
+As of August 2020, Dr. Mingioni reported the following external relationships:

-Dr. Mingioni serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Mingioni serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - American College of Physicians, Council Member, Southeastern Pennsylvania Chapter, without compensation.